decaf-dev/obsidian-dataloom/README.md

 ### Copy Cell Content

-Right click a cell and its content will be added to your clipboard
+Right click a cell and its content will be added to your clipboard.

+NOTE: The table must be in focus for this to work.
+Click on the table to focus it.

 ### Undoing a Type Change

-If you accidently change your column to a different type, all data will be erased.
-It this happens, go to editing mode and use `ctrl+z` or `option-z` on your keyboard to undo the change.
+NLTs does not currently have built in history.
+If you need to undo changes, go to editing mode and undo markdown changes using `ctrl+z` (or `option-z`on mac).
+Then go back to reading mode.

 ### Errors

-#### Not Rendering
+#### NLT Tables Not Rendering

 If your table is missing a table id row or type definition row then it will not be rendered as a Notion-Like Table.
 Likewise, if you use an invalid column type other than the accepted types `text`, `number`, or `tag`.
 The table will not be rendered.